sorastyx/My-Transformer/README.md

 # My-Transformer

-This is my own Transformer model for machine translation.It is able to run and inference for some easy translation.
+This is my own Transformer model created by imitating others'ideas and being paraphrased by myself for machine translation.It is able to run and inference for some easy translation.

 ## Quick Start!